-We hope to bring several postdoctoral fellows to campus for the 2021-2022 academic year.
-We are seeking excellent scholars who study global affairs and have interests in interdisciplinary outreach and policy relevance.
+Our Postdoctoral Fellows are excellent scholars who study global affairs and have interests in interdisciplinary outreach and policy relevance.
 We are particularly interested in applicants in the following areas:

 Changes in global economic, military, and technological circumstances are evident in growing concerns around the world about the future of arms control, multilateral economic institutions, technological decoupling, the future of the Islamic State, and more.
 The post-Cold War global order may be at a tipping point.
 In addition, systemic trends, such as globalization and climate change, mean that the challenges of today and tomorrow will be global – and require global responses.
 The role of automated trading algorithms in the 2010 “Flash Crash” in the United States, combined with the specter of drone warfare around the world due and the proliferation of military robotics, highlight how the intersection of technologies, such as cyber and robotics, presents enormous challenges for global business and diplomatic norms.
 In a time of change, academic research has the potential to shed significant light on these issues and highlight new and important approaches for the global policy community.